stillonearth/bevy_rl/README.md

 ## 📝Features

-- Set of APIs to implement OpenAI Gym interface
+- Set of APIs to implement OpenAI Gym interface, such as `reset`, `step`, `render`, `close` and associated simulator states
+- Multi-Agent support
+- Rendering screen pixels to RAM buffer — for training agents with raw pixels
-- REST API to control an agent
+- REST API to control agents
-- Rendering to RAM membuffer

 ## 👩‍💻 Usage